 The British government needs rapid information, both factual and estimations, so CBA has formed a “BREXIT panel” to act as a ‘Rapid Reaction Sounding Board’ to provide swift information to government representatives following or ahead of negotiation meetings.

 In addition to working with the British government to ensure member’s interests are being recognized CBA is also actively helping members become Brexit Ready in a number of ways: –

 1. Providing workshops to help members understand the possible implications of the different Brexit options for their company and work they should consider doing now to help them stay ahead of the game, whatever the outcome.
 These will continue and become more focused as the path becomes clearer.

-2. Hosting an Executive Conference September 13th, 2018.
-A number of speakers have been invited from an economic advisor and business experts to lead discussions about Brexit.
+2. Hosted an Executive Conference on September 13th, 2018.
+There was an economic advisor and business experts to lead discussions about Brexit.
 For more information click here.

 3. On the Member’s section of the website there is a dedicated Brexit page.
 CBA staff have uploaded a number of relevant documents from the UK, the EU, ECHA and beyond to help member’s easily find the information relevant to them.

 4. The technical helpdesk are answering questions related to Brexit.